cwsaunders/python-courses/README.md

 # python-courses
-Python Courses by University of Michigan.
+Python Courses by the University of Michigan.